Single Pixel Reconstruction for One-stage Instance Segmentation: Experiments on Instance Segmentation

 \subsection{Analysis}

 We compare SPRNet and Mask R-CNN in Figure \ref{fig:6}, with each instance drawn in a distinguished color.
-Both two methods use the same ResNet-50 backbone.
+Both the methods use the same ResNet-50 backbone.
 The samples include objects at various scales.
-Our method shows comparable performance to Mask R-CNN in most of the cases.
+Our method shows comparable performance with Mask R-CNN in most cases.
 Specifically, Mask R-CNN has a higher accuracy (i.e., more accurate mask boundaries for the detected objects) while SPRNet has a higher recall (i.e., more objects are detected).
 Mask R-CNN beats SPRNet in extreme situations with more detailed and aligned predictions.
-We recognize that there remains a gap between one- and two-stage frameworks for this task, which is natural because that during evaluation, Mask R-CNN uses its final box predictions to accurately sample RoIs, making mask prediction a very easy binary semantic segmentation task.
-In contrast, one-stage frameworks must find another totally different but plausible approach to generate instance masks.
-Despite using powerful atrous convolution to collect spatial information into a single pixel, it is still challenging to recover a very detailed and accurate mask.
-Also, due to the limitation of the one-stage framework, regression values will largely influent the final accuracy in both box and mask AP.
-For regression boxes that are seriously shifted from the ground truths boxes, mask could easily be mis-aligned, which is the limitation of SPRNet.
-At the expanse of accuracy, SPRNet delivers a higher speed.
-SPRNet runs at a faster speed.
+We deem the performance difference predictable because Mask R-CNN uses its final box predictions to accurately sample RoIs, making mask prediction a very easy binary semantic segmentation task.
+In contrast, one-stage frameworks must find another totally different but plausible approach to achieve accurate generation of the instance masks while improving the computational speed.
+Despite using atrous convolution to compact spatial information into a single pixel, it is still challenging to recover a very detailed and accurate mask from pixels.
+Also, due to the one-stage framework, regression values will largely influent the final accuracy in both box and mask prediction.
+For regression boxes that are seriously shifted from the ground truth boxes, mask could easily be mis-aligned.
+However, SPRNet delivers a higher speed.
 Under the same experimental settings (i.e., GTX 1080Ti), Mask R-CNN using ResNet-50-FPN as the backbone runs at 7 fps, while our SPRNet runs at 9 fps, which is about 30\% faster.